Marcus Jones (cornerback): 2017 season

-Jones began his college football career at Troy in 2017.
+Jones began his college football career at Troy University in 2017.
 He was named the Sun Belt Conference Freshman of the Year and second-team all-conference as a return specialist after returning 30 kickoffs for 879 yards and three touchdowns and 14 for 121 yards while also intercepting two passes on defense, one of which was returned for a touchdown.

 2018 season

 As a sophomore in 2018, he was named first-team All-Sun Belt as a return specialist after returning 23 kickoffs for 584 yards and one touchdown and to the second-team as a cornerback after breaking up eight passes with one interception.

 Houston

 2019 season

 After his sophomore season, Jones entered the NCAA transfer portal and later announced that he would be transferring to the University of Houston in 2019.
 He sat out one season and redshirt due to NCAA transfer rules, maintaining his junior status for the 2020 season.